 3. Microsoft Zune

 The Microsoft Zune was a device that promised to take on Apple's iPod.
 In the mid-2000s, the iPod had already established a dominant position in the portable media player market.
 Microsoft's Zune was late to the party and struggled to catch on.
 One of the issues with Zune was its lack of innovation.
-It's few unique features weren't enough to convince consumers to switch from the iPod.
+Its few unique features weren't enough to convince consumers to switch from the iPod.
 Additionally, Zune's software was clunky compared to Apple's iTunes software.
-Microsoft spent millions on an advertising campaign but it failed to resonate with consumers.
-The Zune's ability to share songs wirelessly was touted as a selling point but few people used it.
-Despite efforts to improve the Zune, the device never gained significant market share.
-By 2011, Microsoft announced that it would discontinue the Zune and focus on other areas of its business.
+Microsoft invested millions in an advertising campaign but did not connect with consumers.
+The Zune's wireless song-sharing feature was highlighted as a selling point but saw limited usage.
+Despite attempts to enhance the Zune, it failed to capture a substantial market share.
+In 2011, Microsoft declared the discontinuation of the Zune and redirected its attention towards other aspects of its business.

 4. Amazon Fire Phone